AshleyF/Forthkit/book.md

 show
 ```

 You should see three tiny dots in a row—your first pixels!

 The `clear` word initializes our canvas, `set` turns on individual pixels at x,y coordinates, and `show` displays the result.
+Notice how the stack-based approach feels natural once you get used to it—put the data on the stack, then operate on it.

 ### Understanding Braille Pixels